 With a little bit of hill work involved to get there, it makes the perfect stop to take a quick breather and to take in your surroundings.
 The luscious forest surrounds this secluded and tranquil place of worship.

-With its tiered levels, wooden pagodas and Koi-filled pond Katsuoji makes for a great escape from the city.
+Katsoji has tiered levels, wooden pagodas and Koi-filled ponds that makes for a great escape from the city.

-As with much of Japan, each season creates it's own distinctive backdrop to the temple grounds.
-The beautiful 'Sakura' (cherry blossom) bloom in Spring provides the perfect postcard of Japan, while the autumn brings the changing of the leaves, equally as beautiful in its own way.
+Each season creates it's own distinctive backdrop to the temple grounds.
+The beautiful 'Sakura' (cherry blossom) bloom in Spring provides the perfect postcard of Japan, while the autumn brings the changing of the leaves.

 Summer provides a real treat when the extended hours begin and the temple can be visited at night making dusk the perfect time to see the night and day views.